Jakubowicz handles these threads with coherence and vigor.

-In anticipation of the Academy Awards, we polled our contributors to see who they thought should win the Oscar.
+In anticipation of the Academy Awards, we polled our contributors to see what they thought should win the Oscar.
 Once we had our winners, we asked various writers to make the case for our selection in each category.
-Here, Odie Henderson makes the case for the best foreign language film of 2014: "Ida".
-Two winners will be announced Monday through Thursday, ending in our choices for Best Picture and Best Director on Friday.
+Here, Matt Fagerholm makes the case for the Best Foreign Language Film of 2016: "Toni Erdmann."
+Two winners will be announced Monday through Thursday, ending in our choices for Best Director and Best Picture on Friday.

 This message came to me from a reader named Peter Svensland.
 He and a fr...